AustinLBuchanan/ColumnGenerationColoring/README.md

 # ColumnGenerationColoring
 A quick implementation of column generation for graph coloring.
-The code is based on the Mehrotra-Trick approach--done just as a coding exercise in an afternoon.
-The implementation is not great.
+The implementation is not great; I did it just as a coding exercise in an afternoon.
 The links below offer the theory and a much better implementation.

 Mehrotra and Trick paper:
 https://pubsonline.informs.org/doi/abs/10.1287/ijoc.8.4.344